macchiato-framework/macchiato-async/README.md

 ## Usage

-See `macchiato.test.futures.core` for sample uses.
+See `macchiato.test.async.core` for sample uses.

 ## TODO

 All the things!
 This is just a rough draft and the API might change.

-- [ ] Likely renaming the library to macchiato/async, since we may end up doing multiple implementations under the same library.
+- [x] Likely renaming the library to macchiato/async, since we may end up doing multiple implementations under the same library.
 - [ ] I'm currently looking at async/wait on Node 7.
 We might want to use that instead of wrapping a custom library.
 - [ ] Review [synchronize.js](http://alexeypetrushin.github.io/synchronize/docs/index.html) and consider a ClojureScript port.